|317:30-3-1.||Creation and implementation of rules; applicability|

 (A) Individuals under age 21.
 Each member's date of birth is available on the REVS system or through a commercial swipe card system.

-(B) Members in nursing facilities and intermediate care facilities for the mentally retarded.
+(B) Members in nursing facilities and intermediate care facilities for individuals with intellectual disabilities.

 (C) Home and Community Based Service waiver members except for prescription drugs.